rmetzler/bliki/wiki/devops/self-daemonization-sucks.md

 daemon is special.

-The standard workaround has daemons write their own PIDs to a file, but a file is "dead" data: it's not automatically updated if the daemon dies, and can linger long enough to contain the PID of some later, unrelated program.
+The standard workaround has daemons write their own PIDs to a file, but a file is “dead” data: it's not automatically updated if the daemon dies, and can linger long enough to contain the PID of some later, unrelated program.
 PID file validity checks generally suffer from subtle (or, sometimes, quite gross) race conditions.